vulekamali/datamanager/README.md

 Logout from ckan might not send you to the right URL to logout from DataManager.
 You can manually go to logout from this app at http://localhost:8000/accounts/logout/.

-### Additional environment variables somtimes needing customisation for development
+### Additional environment variables sometimes needing customisation for development

 | Environment variable | Description |
 | -------------------- | ------------|